 I became a creative director seven years ago.
 It took me 13 years to get there.
 I didn’t rush.
 I didn’t scramble towards it.
 I just did the things that I did with plenty of love and attention, and plenty of coffee thrown in to help me through the all-nighters.

 I've won awards for some great projects and some great brands.
 I remember every pixel of every one of them.
 But I feel the most proud when I think about the people I have worked with and the teams I have helped to develop in the last 20 years.
 I have loved (almost) every minute of it.

-Nick Finney is founder and creative director of NB, a branding and communication studio.
+Founder and creative director of NB, a branding and communication studio.

 Becoming a creative director is a natural progression from designer and comes with experience and need.
 Despite having the title, I'm still a hands on creative - not merely the management who gets wheeled in for meetings.
 It means knowing how designers work; what makes them tick, knowing when they're stuck or need help.
 It's about trust.
 It's about providing ideas and above all it's about inspiration.

 The 'creative director' role differs from organisation to organisation: it's all semantics and necessity really.
 I wish we didn't need titles, but it makes it easy for people to know who you are and what you do.

 As a founder of branding and communication studio NB I wear several hats, only one of which is creative director.
 I'm sure a creative director in another company, brand or institution could be a totally different role, although there will be similarities around experience, responsibility and commitment.
 So there will be different routes to becoming creative director, depending on where you are.